opensearch-project/documentation-website/_security-analytics/usage/alerts.md

 The **Alerts** graph displays alerts by their status or severity.
 Use the **Group by** dropdown menu to specify either **Alert status** or **Alert severity**.

 To specify a date range, select the calendar icon to activate the dropdown menu.
-The date selector window then opens.
-An example window is shown in the following image
+The date selector window opens.
+An example window is shown in the following image.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/find-date-pick.png" alt="Date selector for findings graph" width="55%">

 You can use the **Quick select** settings to specify a date range.